pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 If you've ever had the displeasure of writing non-trivial CUDA or OpenCL code by hand, you'll immediately notice that this code is basically the antithesis of how GPGPU usually looks.
 Futhark isn't magic, though, and won't automatically make your code go sanic fast.
 You have to play its game to see the gains.

-Futhark conforms the language paradigm typically known as [array programming](https://en.wikipedia.org/wiki/Array_programming), roughly meaning that arrays are the primary object of focus, and the language is built to make operating on said arrays convenient and efficient. **All parallelism** in the language is expressed by a small handful of "array combinators", which are higher order functions, which take arrays and functions as input.
+Futhark conforms to the language paradigm typically known as [array programming](https://en.wikipedia.org/wiki/Array_programming), roughly meaning that arrays are the primary object of focus, and the language is built to make operating on said arrays convenient and efficient. **All parallelism** in the language is expressed by a small handful of "array combinators", which are higher-order functions, which take arrays and functions as input.
 If you've ever written in another functional language, or heck, even JavaScript, you may already be familiar with these:

 ```lua
 -- Map takes as input a single-argument-function and an array, and returns